Installation

 timeprefix is a shell trick that prints how long a command took.
 We use it across this series so you can see the real speed of every step.
 It’s optional.
 Drop it if you don’t want it.

-rdc doctor walks through Node, SSH, and the rest of rdc’s dependencies and reports any gaps.
+Run rdc doctor to check Node, SSH, and the rest of rdc’s dependencies and report any gaps.

 Why rdc lives on your laptop

 rdc is the CLI on your laptop.
 The server runs a separate component called renet, which rdc provisions and drives over SSH.
-You never need to SSH into a server manually. rdc does it for you.
+You never need to SSH into a server manually. rdc handles it.
+That is the model: one tool on your machine, nothing to manage on the server directly.

 Next: SSH Key Configuration.